russross/blackfriday/mmark2rfc.md

 {style="format (%I)"}
 1. Self contained: a single file can be converted to XML2RFC v2 or (v3);
-2. Make the markdown source code look as natural as possible.
+2. Make the markdown source code look as natural as possible;
+3. Provide seemless upgrade path to XML2RFC v3.

-Mmark is a fork of blackfriday [@blackfriday] written in Golang.
+Mmark is a fork of blackfriday [@blackfriday] written in Golang, as such it is very fast.

 Using Figure 1 from [@!RFC7328], mmark can be positioned as follows: